mixpanel/mixpanel-iphone/README.md

 }
 ```

-Once initialized, you can use the AloomaIos library anywhere in your code just by calling the `sharedInstance` method:
+Once initialized, you can use the Alooma-iOS library anywhere in your code just by calling the `sharedInstance` method:

 ```objectivec
     Alooma *alooma = [Alooma sharedInstance];